Kenny Hickey

-Kenneth Shaun Hickey (born May 22, 1966) is an American heavy metal musician.
-He was the co-founder, guitarist and backing and occasional co-lead vocalist of the gothic metal band Type O Negative.
-He is currently the vocalist and guitarist for heavy metal band Silvertomb and was the co-founder of Seventh Void.
-All three bands also feature fellow Type O Negative member Johnny Kelly on drums.
-Hickey is also an occasional touring guitarist for Danzig.
+Kenneth Shaun Hickey (born May 22, 1966) is an American musician.
+He was the guitarist, backing and occasional co-lead vocalist of the gothic metal band Type O Negative, whom he played for from 1989 until the death of the band's frontman and bassist Peter Steele in 2010.
+He is currently the lead vocalist and guitarist for the doom metal band Silvertomb and was the co-founder of the doom metal band Seventh Void.
+All three bands featured fellow Type O Negative member and close friend Johnny Kelly on drums.
+Hickey is also an occasional touring guitarist for the heavy metal band Danzig.

 Early career

-Hickey was born in New York City in 1966.
+Hickey was born in New York City in 1966 and was raised in the Marine Park section of Brooklyn, New York.
 As a youngster he listened to his father's records of Johnny Cash and was diverted into rock and roll after Elton John's album Goodbye Yellow Brick Road.
 He was asked to join Type O Negative after former Carnivore guitarist Marc Piovanetti declined.
 Hickey was a childhood friend of the band, growing up in the same neighborhood as the band members.
+Hickey graduated from Xaverian High School in 1984.
 He has been on every Type O Negative release with fellow members Peter Steele and Josh Silver (Johnny Kelly joined in 1994).